atcosner/eagle-eye/README.md

 2. Define all supported fields in the new file
    * Support for multiple copies of the form on a single page can be seen in `src/definitions/ornithology_form_v8.py`
    * Ensure that `BoxBounds` in your fields are slightly smaller than the field itself to help with OCR
-3. Create an entry in the `SUPPORTED_FORMS` list in `src/definitions/forms.py` to finalize the form
+3. Create an entry in the `SUPPORTED_FORMS` list in `src/definitions/forms.py`
+   * You may want to change which form in `SUPPORTED_FORMS` has `default=True` which reflects the default form on the job creation page
 4. The form should now be selectable on the `Create Job` webpage

 ### Adding Additional Validators